 Summary

-You can test things in your venv without polluting it using uv run --with
+You can test things in your venv without polluting it using uv run --with, create almost standalone scripts with uv init --script or convert a PDF to markdown by running uvx markitdown file.pdf.

 It's fast, it saves space, it avoids bootstrapping problems, and it makes Python workflows just a little nicer every day.